-You might see internet stories or advertisements that say, "Medicaid has become recognized as the long-term care insurance of the middle class.”
-This is just not true.
-Congress and the President put in place in 2016 a program to help people, especially in the middle and upper-middle class, to affordably pay for long-term care, either at home or in a facility and protect their savings.
+You might see internet stories or advertisements that say, "Medicaid has become recognized as the long-term care insurance of the middle class."
+That statement is just not true.
+Congress and the President put in place in 2005 a program to help people, especially in the middle and upper-middle class, to affordably pay for long-term care, either at home or in a facility, and protect their savings.

 The Kaiser Family Foundation reports six in ten nursing home residents are on Medicaid.
-One in three people, age 65+, will spend time in a nursing home, not to mention long-term care services people need in their own home, adult day care center, assisted living, and memory care.
+One in three people, age 65+, will spend time in a nursing home, not to mention long-term care services people need in their own home, adult day care centers, assisted living, and memory care.

 This is a tax-supported program but is also not an answer for long-term care.
 Medicarewill only pay for a limited amount of skilled services.
 They pay up to 100 days of "skilled nursing care" per diagnosis.
 However, you must use a Medicare-approved "skilled nursing facility" or nursing home within 30 days of a hospital stay that lasted at least three days.
 Plus, the care you receive must be for the exact same condition you were being treated for in the hospital.

 For example, you have a stroke.
 You enter the hospital and stay six days.
 You then require rehab in a skilled rehabilitation nursing facility.
-Medicarewill then pay up to the 100 days total.
-If you require care longer you will pay for that care our-of-pocket unless you have Long-Term Care Insurance.
+Medicare(including benefits from a supplement) will pay up to 100 days in total.
+If you require care for a longer period of time, you will pay for that care out-of-pocket unless you have Long-Term Care Insurance.

-While some lawyers suggest finding ways to hide or give-away assets to qualify for Medicaid most of these schemes are questionable at best.
-The Deficit Reduction Act of 2015 (DRA) put more restrictions on these practices in an attempt to preserve the Medicaid program for the “true”
+While some lawyers suggest finding ways to hide or give-away assets to qualify for Medicaid, most of these schemes are questionable at best.
+The Deficit Reduction Act of 2015 (DRA) placed more restrictions on these practices in an attempt to preserve the Medicaid program for the “true”

-The DRA made noteworthy changes to Medicaid’s long-term care rules which include:
+The DRA made noteworthy changes to Medicaid’s long-term care rules, which include:

 • the look-back period • the penalty start date for transfers • the undue hardship exception • the treatment of annuities • community spouse income rules • home equity limits • the treatment of investments in continuing care retirement communities (CCRC’s) • promissory notes • life estates • long-term care partnership programs